ThorntonLab/ThorntonLab.github.io/coding/ms2bin.md

 -rw-r--r--  1 krthornt  staff   5.5M Oct 14 19:02 msout2.bin.gz
 ```

 These space savings are modest, but they get much larger when you simulate more and larger replicates.
+We could make the binary files smaller by using integers with fewer than 32 bits.
+However, that would limit the size of the data blocks that we could write quite a bit.

 Next, we'll cover how to read these .bin.gz file back into a C++ program and into R.